CambridgeEngineering/PartIA-Computing-Michaelmas/README.md

 https://notebooks.azure.com/library/CUED-IA-Computing-Michaelmas

 On the Azure service, notebooks can be executed and modified.
+The notebooks are developed using Python 3.

 # Feedback and corrections

-Please report any suggestions or errors at
+Please report suggestions or errors at:

 https://github.com/CambridgeEngineering/PartIA-Computing-Michaelmas/issues